ansible/dispatcherd/docs/config.md

 Brokers relay messages which give instructions about code to run.
 Right now the only broker available is pg_notify.

-The sub-options become python `kwargs` passed to the broker classes `AsyncBroker` and `SyncBroker`, for the sychronous and asyncio versions of the broker.
+The sub-options become python `kwargs` passed to the broker class `Broker`.
 For now, you will just have to read the code to see what those options are at [dispatcher.brokers.pg_notify](dispatcher/brokers/pg_notify.py).